sighook/wxp78key/README.md

 ### About

-A tiny keylogger with ftp upload
+A tiny keylogger with ftp upload.

+Tested on Win XP, Win Vista, Win 7, Win 8.

 ### Usage
 * copy `config.def.h` to `config.h` and edit